ChiaraCati/FlooData/README.md

 | **D8**         |     Satisfied        |      Not satisfied: 71.1%        |      Satisfied         |         Satisfied: last update may 2022     |
 | **D9**         |     Satisfied        |      Satisfied       |      Satisfied          | Not Satisfied: last update 2017 |

-\* Datasets were merged and sampled down as ReNDiS geographical data relies on Luoghi's.
-The resulting merged dataframes  we use as starting point for data mash up, were also used for analysis, as the original df it contained more than a million entries.
+\* <small>Datasets were merged and sampled down as ReNDiS geographical data relies on Luoghi's.
+The data frames we used for mash-up were also used as analysis samples of the over one million original entries. </small>

-Below we present the quantitative data retriven during our Quality analysis, fully available at [quality.ipynb](software/quality.ipynb):
+Below we present the quantitative data retrieved during our Quality analysis, fully available at [quality.ipynb](software/quality.ipynb):

 | Dataset | Total values | Null values | Completness |
 | :---         |     :---     |     :---     |    :---     |